alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 - In the "Microsoft 365 Admin Centre" portal that opens:
   - Expand the `Billing` section of the left hand side bar
   - Click on `Purchase services`
-  - Scroll down the list of products and select `Azure Active Directory Premium P1` and click `Buy`
+  - Scroll down the list of products and select `Microsoft Entra ID Premium P1` and click `Buy`
   - Select `Pay monthly`
   - Enter the number of licences required.
   - Leave `automatically assign all of your users with no licences` checked